Correlation Between Bank of San Francisco and Village Bank

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Bank of San are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Bank of San has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of very healthy technical and fundamental indicators, Bank of San Francisco is not utilizing all of its potentials.
 The current stock price disarray, may contribute to short-term losses for the investors.

 Village Bank